CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 The following section contains steps to get started with an generic integration between Commercetools and Cybersource using the typescript plugin.

+## Plugin Upgradation

+If you are using old version of plugin, replace your module with this source code to use latest version.

 ## Prerequisites

 - An installation of node JS is required before running the application.